 With the global roll out of COVID-19 vaccines underway, we are all hoping for brighter days ahead along with the return of travel.
 But it’s also important to acknowledge that the experiences and customs we once knew may look different – either temporarily or permanently due to the pandemic.
 As the year progresses, what will travel look like?
 How can the hospitality industry restore traveler confidence while demonstrating resilience?

-As COVID-19 wears on, 6 significant trends have emerged that will continue to shape hospitality for the months and years to come.
+As COVID-19 wears on, 6 significant Hospitality Trends in 2021 have emerged that will continue to shape hospitality for the months and years to come.

 Go big (near or far): making travel dreams come true